freesky-edward/blogclub/tech/post/2017-11-06-Kubernetes-Taints&Tolerations.md

 ### Taints&Tolerations

 The users can define lots of Taints on Nodes and Tolerations on Pods.
-The Scheduler will remain the nodes which match the Tolerations and filter the nodes which doesn't match.
+The Scheduler will remain the nodes which match the Tolerations and filter the nodes which don't match.
 The process is like this:

 * One or more un-matched NoSchedule Taints